The Story Beneath the Surface

 Here’s to a listening ear & practical support.

-My path has led through storytelling, grief work, yoga, education, and the wild adventures of marriage and motherhood.
+My path has led through storytelling, counseling, grief work, yoga, education, and the wild adventures of marriage and motherhood.

-Today, I hold space for teens, parents, and seekers of all kinds - helping them greet the moment, move through the mud, and remember who they are.
+Today, I hold space for teens, parents, adults, and seekers of all kinds - helping them greet the moment, move through the mud, and remember who they are.

 There’s a seat at the table.
 Please come as you are.